Rachel Weisz

 She filmed scenes for To the Wonder, a 2012 romantic drama film written and directed by Terrence Malick, alongside Ben Affleck, Olga Kurylenko, Javier Bardem and Rachel McAdams; her scenes were cut.[87][88][89]
 She has also starred in the 2012 action thriller film The Bourne Legacy based on the series of books by Robert Ludlum.

-Weisz plays the Evanora, in Oz the Great and Powerful, which opened on 7 March 2013.
-In 2015, she appeared in drama film Youth and in science fiction film The Lobster.
+She portrayed Evanora, in Oz the Great and Powerful, which opened on 7 March 2013.
+In 2015 she appeared in drama film Youth and in science fiction film The Lobster.
 The film won Cannes Jury Prize.
-In 2016, she appeared in the drama film The Light Between Oceans, with Michael Fassbender and Alicia Vikander, and portrayed Holocaust historian Deborah Lipstadt in Denial, a film based on Lipstadt's book, and directed by Mick Jackson.
+She appeared in the 2015 drama film The Light Between Oceans with Michael Fassbender.
+She will appear in an upcoming British biographical drama film, an untitled movie about sailor Donald Crowhurst, which is being directed by James Marsh.

 Theatre

-On stage, Weisz's breakthrough role was that of Gilda in Sean Mathias's 1994 revival of Noël Coward's Design for Living at the Gielgud Theatre,[93][94] for which she received the London Critics' Circle Award for the most promising newcomer.[95][96]
-Her portrayal was described as "wonderful" by a contemporary review.[97]
-In 1999, she played the role of Catherine in the Donmar Warehouse production of Tennessee Williams' Suddenly Last Summer,[98] What's on Stage called her "captivating", stating that she brought "a degree of credibility to a difficult part".[99]
-The same year, Weisz appeared in Neil LaBute's The Shape of Things at the Almeida Theatre, then temporarily located in London's King's Cross.[100]
-CurtainUp called her "a sophisticated, independent artist" with "great stage presence".[101]
-In 2009, she appeared as Blanche DuBois, in Rob Ashford's revival of the play A Streetcar Named Desire.[102]
-Her performance in the play was praised by the critics, the Daily Telegraph noted that she "rises to the challenge magnificently".[103]
-Weisz and her husband starred on Broadway in a revival of Harold Pinter's Betrayal.
-It opened 27 October 2013, and closed 5 January 2014.[104][105]
-Despite mixed reviews, box office receipts of $17.5 million made it the second highest grossing Broadway play of 2013.[106]
+On stage, Weisz's breakthrough role was that of Gilda in Sean Mathias's 1994 revival of Noël Coward's Design for Living at the Gielgud Theatre, for which she received the London Critics' Circle Award for the most promising newcomer.
+Her portrayal was described as "wonderful" by a contemporary review.
+In 1999, she played the role of Catherine in the Donmar Warehouse production of Tennessee Williams' Suddenly Last Summer, What's on Stage called her "captivating", stating that she brought "a degree of credibility to a difficult part".
+The same year, Weisz appeared in Neil LaBute's The Shape of Things at the Almeida Theatre, then temporarily located in London's King's Cross.
+CurtainUp called her "a sophisticated, independent artist" with "great stage presence".
+In 2009, she appeared as Blanche DuBois, in Rob Ashford's revival of the play A Streetcar Named Desire.
+Her performance in the play was praised by the critics, the Daily Telegraph noted that she "rises to the challenge magnificently".
+Weisz and her husband starred in a Broadway play titled Betrayal.
+It began performances in October 2013, and continued until January 2014.
+Despite mixed reviews, it grossed $17.5 million, becoming the second highest broadway play of 2013.

 Film